jhogan/core/STYLE.md

 Your text editor should be configured to highlight the comment tag.
 Vim does this by default for TODO, FIXME and NOTE in Python comments.

-The random hex digets can be generate using `uuidgen`:
+The random hex digits can be generate using `uuidgen`:

     uuidgen | cut -c1-8

 ### Tags
 \#comments

-11. Use x as list comprension variable
+11. Use x as list comprehension variable
 --------------------------------------

 ### Rule
-When writing list comprehentions, use x as the default variable.
+When writing list comprehensions, use x as the default variable.

 ### Example
     [x for x in ls if x.prop = 'value']